DexterInd/Utilities/Raspbian_For_Robots_Testing/README.md

 - [ ] Dexter Industries Update - Run the update once.
 - [ ] Scratch GUI - Run the Scratch GUI once.
 - [ ] Try to change the hostname.
+- [ ] Run as headless on a network.
+- [ ] Run with an HDMI monitor, USB keyboard, USB mouse.

 Desktop Tests:  Run These Programs to Make Sure They Work
 =====================================